Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 • manifestations of allergic conjunctivitis - lacrimation, itching in the eyes, redness of the sclera;

-Much less often, treatment with tablets or ointments for allergies requires dermatitis, which is of an allergic nature.
+Much less often, treatment with tablets or ointments for allergies requires dermatitis that is allergic in nature.
 These include a number of diseases, including:

-• atopic dermatitis, characterized by excessive dryness and irritation of the skin;
+• atopic dermatitis, characterized by excessive dryness and irritation skin;

-• contact dermatitis, develops as a reaction to contact with materials that cause allergies.
+• contact dermatitis develops as a reaction to contact with materials, causing allergies.
 Most often it is latex (latex gloves), less often - metal products and jewelry;

-• hives, may appear as a result of a reaction to various foods.
+• urticaria, may appear due to reactions to various foods.

-Severe chronic disease of an allergic nature - bronchial asthma.
-Quincke's edema and anaphylactic shock are even more dangerous conditions associated with a risk to life.
+Severe chronic disease of allergic nature - bronchial asthma.
+Even more dangerous conditions associated with a risk to life are Quincke's edema and anaphylactic shock.
 They are immediate allergic reactions, have a fulminant onset and require immediate medical attention.
 Well, now let's start describing the drugs that are used to treat various types of allergies.

-The funds of this group are among the most famous and frequently used drugs for the treatment of food allergies, seasonal allergies, various dermatitis, and less often emergency conditions.
+Means of this group are among the most well-known and commonly used drugs for the treatment of food, seasonal allergies, various dermatitis, less often - urgent conditions.

-The mechanism of action of antihistamines is to block receptors with which histamine, the main mediator of allergy, binds.
+The mechanism of action of antihistamines is to block the receptors to which the main mediator of allergy, histamine, binds.
 They are called H1-histamine receptors, and drugs that inhibit them, respectively, blockers of H1-histamine receptors, or H1-antihistamines.

-Here is a list of the most well-known antihistamines that are used against allergies.
+Here is a list of the most famous antihistamines that are used against allergies.

 Table 1.
-Three generations of antihistamines antiallergic drugs
+Three generations of antihistamine antiallergic drugs

 First generation antihistamines

-They have been used for several decades and, nevertheless, have not yet lost their relevance.
-Distinctive features of these drugs are:
+They have been used for several decades and, nevertheless, still have not lost their relevance.
+Distinctive features these drugs are:

-• sedative, that is, sedative effect.
+• sedative, that is, a sedative effect.
 It is due to the fact that drugs of this generation can bind to H1 receptors located in the brain.
-Some drugs, such as diphenhydramine, are much better known for their sedative properties than anti-allergic properties.
-Other pills that could theoretically be prescribed for allergies have found use as safe sleeping pills.
+Some drugs, such as Diphenhydramine, are much better known for their sedative than antiallergic properties.
+Other pills that could theoretically be prescribed for allergies have found use as a safe sleeping pill.
 We are talking about doxylamine (Donormil, Somnol);

-• anti-pumping and antiemetic action.
+• anti-sickness and antiemetic action.
 It is manifested, in particular, by diphenhydramine (Dramina, Aviamarin), which, along with the H-histamine blocking effect, also inhibits m-cholinergic receptors, which reduces the sensitivity of the vestibular apparatus.

-Another distinguishing feature of the first generation antihistamine tablets from allergies is the fast, but short-term antiallergic effect.
-In addition, the first generation drugs are the only antihistamines that are available in injectable form, that is, in the form of injectable solutions (Diphenhydramine, Suprastin and Tavegil).
-And if the solution (and tablets, by the way, too) of Diphenhydramine has a rather weak antiallergic effect, then the injection of Suprastin and Tavegil allows you to quickly provide first aid for immediate allergies.
+One more hallmark antihistamine pills for allergies of the first generation is a quick, but short-term anti-allergic effect.
+In addition, the first generation drugs are the only antihistamines that are available in injectable form, that is, in the form of injection solutions (Diphenhydramine, Suprastin and Tavegil).
+And if the solution (and tablets, by the way, too) of Dimedrol has a rather weak anti-allergic effect, then the injection of Suprastin and Tavegil allows you to quickly provide first aid for an immediate type of allergy.

-In case of an allergic reaction to insect bites, urticaria, Quincke's edema, intramuscular or intravenous Suprastin or Tavegil are used along with injection as a powerful antiallergic agent of a glucocorticosteroid drug, most often Dexamethasone.
+In case of an allergic reaction to insect bites, urticaria, Quincke's edema, intramuscular or intravenous Suprastin or Tavegil are used along with injections of a glucocorticosteroid drug, most often Dexamethasone, as a powerful antiallergic agent.

 Second generation antihistamines

-Preparations of this series can be called modern pills for allergies of a new generation, which do not cause drowsiness.
-Their names often appear in TV commercials and in media brochures.
+Preparations of this series can be called modern new-generation allergy pills that do not cause drowsiness.
+Their names often appear in TV commercials and media brochures.
 They are characterized by several properties that distinguish among other H1-histamine blockers and antiallergic drugs in general, including:

 • rapid onset of antiallergic effect;